Aydon Castle: Early history

 Documentary evidence shows that a timber hall first existed on this site.

 The land was purchased by Hugh de Raymes, a major Suffolk merchant, between 1293 and 1295.
 He bought the property from the estate of an impoverished neighbour in the hope of increasing his social stature and influence.
 The sale was delayed by legal complications and the estate was not released until 1296, after Hugh de Raymes's death in 1295: his son Robert took over ownership of the property and it was Robert who moved his household and made Aydon Hall his primary residence.
 The move was believed to be due to opportunities for Robert in the Scottish Wars of Independence, and it is known that Robert fought in Scotland between 1297 and 1298.
 Robert is believed to have fought at the Battle of Falkirk in 1298 against the Scottish forces of William Wallace.
 Upon Robert's return from fighting in Scotland, he began the construction of the first stone structure.
 Aydon had previously featured a wooden structure with a two-storey chamber block.

 The original manor house began construction in 1296.
 At the time of its initial construction, the manor did not feature any defensive works or fortifications.
 Shortly after the stone construction began, Robert de Raymes added a two-storey hall range.
 Initially there was little need for fortifications to exist in Aydon.
-However, this changed in 1305 when Aydon Hall received permission to add crenellations.
+However, this changed in 1305 when Aydon Hall received permission to become a castle (licence to crenellate).
 It is possible that the crenellations were added only to increase the status of the hall, but it would soon prove necessary to fortify the hall beginning in 1311 and 1312, as Scottish border reivers began to launch raids into English territory.
 Aydon itself was attacked during this time, successfully repelling at least two known assaults by Scottish forces.
 These Scottish raiders managed to damage the surrounding area, but were unable to capture Aydon Hall itself.

 The military and political situation became dire for the English in Northumberland following the Battle of Bannockburn in 1314.
 Aydon Castle was captured by the Scots in 1315 after the governor of the castle surrendered to the besieging forces.
 Aydon Castle was pillaged, burnt, and severely damaged by the Scots following the surrender of the garrison.
 The castle was further damaged in 1317 by English raiders seeking to loot whatever the Scots had left.
 The owner of Aydon Castle, Robert de Raymes, had been captured at Bannockburn and had been financially ruined by the destruction of his home and the 500-mark ransom he had paid for his release.
 Robert died in 1324 with little to his name.
 By this time, the estate was considered worthless.